LiorSinai/liorsinai.github.io/_posts/2024-07-09-birthday-covering.md

 #### Counting missing birthdays

 All probabilities sum to 1.
-From this, the probability that at least person has each birthday is 1 minus the scenarios where birthdays are missing.
+From this, the probability that at least one person has each birthday is 1 minus the scenarios where birthdays are missing.

 As a start, assume independence between missing birthdays.
 That is, there is no overlap between missing a birthday.
-This is clearly false: a group of people can be missing multiple birthdays.
-However, it makes the calculations simple.
+This is clearly false: a group of people can be missing multiple birthdays.[^independence] However, it makes the calculations simple.

 <figure class="post-figure">